patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 <Alert variant="info" isInline title="Before you upgrade"> Make sure that you have already completed [the PatternFly 5 upgrade](https://www.patternfly.org/get-started/upgrade) before attempting to support PatternFly 6.
 This will ensure that your product has addressed any necessary changes from our previous release.
 </Alert>

 PatternFly 6 introduces exciting new features and functionality, as described in [our release highlights](/get-started/release-highlights).
-To support these new offerings, we've introduced a long list of changes, the details of which can be found in our [major release notes](/get-started/upgrade/release-notes).
+To support these new offerings, we've introduced a long list of changes, the details of which can be found in [our major release notes](/get-started/upgrade/release-notes).

 This guide outlines the steps required to upgrade your codebase to PatternFly 6 and provides additional resources to support your migration efforts.

+**Note:** If your product uses a custom solution to replicate PatternFly styling (without using PatternFly components), then it will need to be re-skinned.
+We recognize that this may be a large undertaking, so we encourage you to reach out to the PatternFly team so that we can help support this work.

 ## Get help